 But here’s a thought: What if we designed health systems and health information so that people don’t have to have superhero-level health literacy skills to be healthy and well?
-Clearly there are some big structural issues at play here.
-But as health communicators we hope you see and feel the value of prioritizing health literacy in your work.
+There are certainly some big structural issues at play here.
+But as health communicators, we hope you see and feel the value of prioritizing health literacy in your work.
 This could look like:

 - Designing easy-to-understand doctor’s office intake forms — and making them available in a variety of formats

 - Using tools like decision aids to help people navigate tricky health decisions

 - Trying the teach-back method to make sure people understand their next steps